Aristiana/mimetypes-link-icons/readme.txt

 4. Now you can get mime type link images to add the file size of your attachment, too.

 == Changelog ==

+= 2.1.6 =
+* Added eleven new mime types: deb, flac, midi, mkv, mp3, oga, ogg, ogv, spx, xml, xpi.
+* New option to have icon display on left or right (defaults to left)
+* Alphabetized file types
+* Changed default image size to "16" (better default because it is closer to text size and does not overwhelm the page with large icons)
+* Changed default image type to "png" (better image)
+* Reworded text and streamlined display format for Enable/Disable classname override, Show File Size, and Asynchronous Replacement.
+* Removed duplicate "png" option from options/default options array

 = 2.1.5 =
 * Adding DJVU icon